ryryanb/bill_explainer/README.md

 # bill_explainer
 Dynamic web page that displays details of a customer bill based on a response to an AJAX call.
+In this repository, is a single custom Javascript that is part of a larger content management system with HTML, CSS and other JS files.

 ![na](https://github.com/ryryanb/bill_explainer/blob/master/pg1top.jpg)
 ![na](https://github.com/ryryanb/bill_explainer/blob/master/pg1_mid.jpg)